marcospanghero/WASP-AS1-AD/assignment-activity-recognition/README.md

 Run `activity-recognition.ipynb` cell by cell, allows you build the dataset for standing/walking/running activity recognition, and train with random forest in `sklearn`, with a high prediction accuracy on the test set.

+## visualization
+Run `t-sne dimensionality reduction and visualization.ipynb` to visualize the data